What We Like

 Almost all Free Cache plugins are infamous for causing errors or breaking the site.

 Just go and check out the 1-star reviews of WP super cache, W3 Total Cache or WP super cache.

-But with the WP Rocket, there is a very less chance of any types of errors.
+But with the WP Rocket, there is very little chance of any type of errors.

-In case if you got any error, you can contact the support team and get help… unlike other cache plugins where support is virtually non-existent).
+Even, in any case, you got any errors – you can always contact the support team and get their professional help… unlike other cache plugins where support is virtually non-existent).